rthiago/cv/index.md

 ## Currently

-Looking for a remote work position.
+Looking for a remote backend developer position.

 ## Specializations